captn3m0/the-joy-of-software-development/Introduction.md

 As a final note, this book will not only be covering tools, but also techniques such as Test Driven Development, Agile, Iterative Development as well.

 **DISCLAIMER about Windows**: While this book will discuss a few windows related concepts, the majority of the code and examples in this book were written with a Unix-ish setup in mind.
-Many of the concepts will make no sense to a Windows-only developer, so proceed with caution.
+Many of the concepts will not carry over cleanly to a Windows setup, so proceed with caution.